Ciudad Rodrigo

 Ciudad Rodrigo (/es/) is a small cathedral city in the province of Salamanca, in western Spain, with a population in 2016 of 12,896.
 It is also the seat of a judicial district.

 The site of Ciudad Rodrigo, perched atop a rocky rise on the right bank of the River Águeda, has been occupied since the Neolithic Age.
 Known also as Mirobriga by those who wish to associate the city with an ancient Celtic village in the outskirts of the modern city.

-A key border fortress, it was the site of a 10-day siege by the Duke of Wellington.
+A key border fortress between Spain and Portugal, it was the site of a 10-day siege by the Duke of Wellington during the Peninsular War.

 Geography

 Ciudad Rodrigo is situated on the right bank of the Águeda river, about 89 km south-west of Salamanca and 25 km away from the Portuguese border.

 The autovia A-62 (dual carriageway) links Ciudad Rodrigo with Salamanca, Valladolid and Burgos, and with Portugal.

 Climate

 At an elevation of 658 m Ciudad Rodrigo has an inland Mediterranean climate (Köppen: Csb) characterised by cool, damp winters and warm, dry summers with relatively cool nights during the summer.